conduktor/conduktor-coding-challenge/README.md

 Write a [tornadofx](https://github.com/edvin/tornadofx) application in Kotlin or a [scalafx](https://www.scalafx.org/) application in Scala, where we can see records from a topic:

+- Do not use FXML but plain code for views.
 - I should be able to set a Kafka bootstrap address
 - I should be able to add additional properties to pass to the KafkaAdmin & KafkaConsumer (security etc.)
 - I should be able to view all the topics